New possibilities in identification of binary choice models with fixed effects: Abstract

 \section{Abstract}

 We study the identification of binary choice models with fixed effects.
-We provide a condition called sign saturation and show that this condition is sufficient for the identification of the model.
-In particular, we can guarantee identification even with bounded regressors.
-We also show that without this condition, the model is never identified unless the error distribution belongs to a small class.
-A test is provided to check the sign saturation condition and can be implemented using existing algorithms for the maximum score estimator.
-We also discuss the practical implication of our results.
+We propose a condition called sign saturation and show that this condition is sufficient for identifying the model.
+In particular, this condition can guarantee identification even when all the regressors are bounded, including multiple discrete regressors.
+We also establish that without this condition, the model is not identified unless the error distribution belongs to a special class.
+Moreover, we show that sign saturation is also essential for identifying the sign of treatment effects.
+Finally, we introduce a measure for sign saturation and develop tools for its estimation and inference.

 Key words: identification, panel model, binary choice, fixed effects